 Do you offer funding support for attending the course?
 Unfortunately, we cannot offer funding support for attendance on any of our courses at the present time.

 Can you help with visas?
 We cannot assist with visa applications, but we can provide you with a letter stating that you have been accepted on the course subject to payment of fees.
 We advise you to arrange your visa well in advance, before payment of any fees, which are due one month before the course date.

 What are the language requirements?
 Participants need to have a good working knowledge of English.

 Is the course officially accredited?
 No, the course does not have any official accreditation, so does not provide you with a formal qualification.
 However, we do issue each participant with a certificate to prove that they have completed the course, provided they attend all sessions.

 Who has attended previous courses?
 Participants on our previous courses have included individual consultants working in the field of development; employees of the governments of the UK (DFID), Japan (JICA), and Mozambique (Ministry of Communications and Transport); staff from UNDP, the European Investment Bank; and employees of universities and private firms.

 Where is Norwich and how do I get there?
 Norwich is in the East of England, 2 hours from London by train.
-It has an airport, which links to most major routes via Schiphol Airport in Amsterdam (although of course, we’d prefer you to get here without flying if you can).
+It has an airport, which links to most major routes via Schiphol Airport in Amsterdam (although of course we’d prefer you got here without flying if you can!).
 You can find more information on travel options, and lots of information about Norwich and the surrounding area, in this booklet that we have prepared for participants.
 We have also prepared an interactive Google map (at the end of this page) that lists accommodation options, places to eat and drink, and other key locations such as the Garama office and the University of East Anglia (at both of which we hold training events, depending on numbers).